 What this means for you

-The obligation is on you, the licensee, to be proactive in ensuring that potential purchasers have all necessary information.
+The obligation is on the licensee to be proactive in ensuring that potential purchasers have all necessary information.
 You can’t solely rely on a positive report provided by the vendor to clear the property of your disclosure obligations.

 If a building you suspect, due to its age and construction materials, might be at risk of weather-tightness problems, you need to inform buyers and advise them to seek expert or legal advice before submitting an offer.

 Purchasers should be able to be sure that the information that they are given about the house by the agent represents a complete picture of the property and not selective information.

 We recommend you seek advice about the effect of the Tribunal’s decision if this is a significant matter for you.